Professor Adrian Hobbs

-- Pharmacological and biochemical characterization of the mechanism of sGC activation by NO-donor drugs, non NO-based enzyme activators, nitroxyl (HNO), carbon monoxide (CO) and hydrogen sulphide (H2S).
+- Pharmacological and biochemical characterization of the mechanism of NO-sensitive GC activation by NO-donor drugs, non NO-based enzyme activators, nitroxyl (HNO), and hydrogen sulphide (H2S).

 - Pharmacological assessment of the interaction between soluble and particulate isoforms of GC in the vasculature, in the context of pulmonary hypertension, heart failure and stroke; development of a novel combination therapy for pulmonary hypertension.

-- Investigation of the biological roles of the natriuretic peptide receptor (NPR)-C in regulating vascular smooth muscle, leukocyte and platelet reactivity
+- Investigation of the biological roles of natriuretic peptide receptor (NPR)-C in regulating vascular smooth muscle function, cardiac morphology & contractility, and leukocyte and platelet reactivity

 For a full list of publications click here

 - Moyes, A.J., Chu, S.M., Aubdool, A.A., Dukinfield, M.S., Margulies, K.B., Bedi, K.C., Hodivala-Dilke, K., Baliga, R.S. & Hobbs,J. (2019).
 C-type natriuretic peptide co-ordinates cardiac structure and function.
 Eur.
 Heart J. [Epub ahead of print]